 When the bank finances lending with deposits, it expects to earn a net interest margin (NIM), i.e., the spread between the expected loan return, $r + \alpha_A$, and the deposit rate, i.
 Earning the NIM requires the bank to take on the asset-return risk and deposit flow risk, and risk management is crucial under the equity issuance costs.
-We decompose the net interest margin into two components, α_A (lending expertise) and r - i.31 Our model emphasizes the deposit spread, r - i.
+We decompose the net interest margin into two components, α_A (lending expertise) and r - i (deposit spread).33 Our model emphasizes the deposit spread.
 In this section, we show that the bank suffers in a low interest rate environment, because as r declines, it squeezes the NIM and makes the deposit-rate lower bound a more binding constraint.
 In our model, the NIM is not only a measure of profitability as the classic banking theories predict, but, more importantly, the NIM reflects the bank's flexibility in managing its deposit liabilities.

 The bank increases the deposit rate when it is well-capitalized (i.e., k is high).
-Given the deposit rate lower bound, the higher the bank can set its deposit rate in the high-k region, the more flexibility it has to reduce deposit rate when k declines.
+Given the deposit rate lower bound, the higher the bank can set its deposit rate in the high-k region, the more flexibility it has in reducing its deposit rate when k declines.
 However, raising the deposit rate increases interest expenses and hurts earnings.
 Therefore, the bank faces a trade-off.
-It can sacrifices its
+It can sacrifice its earnings in the high-k region to gain flexibility of adjusting the deposit rate in the low-k region.
+When the risk-free rate k is high, the bank can set a high deposit rate and still earn a positive deposit spread k is high, the bank can set a high deposit rate and still earn a positive deposit spread k is high, the bank has less room to manipulate the deposit rate without squeezing the deposit spread too much.